 - A series of electric combustion fans and air intakes causes the pellets to burn intensely, and the heat to radiate around the room (also excretes exhaust gas).

-As you may have noticed from the step-by-step, pellet stoves require electricity to operate the fans, thermostat, and circuit board which controls the operation.
-These electrical components make pellet stoves more hands off than wood stoves, but the downside is that you are reliant on electricity.
+As you may have noticed from the step-by-step, these little machines require electricity to operate the fans, thermostat, and circuit board which controls the operation.
+These electrical components make the final product more hands off than wood versions, but the downside is that you are reliant on electricity.
 A simple solution would be to connect a backup battery pack that uses an inverter and a battery from a small car or boat.
-There are non electric pellet stoves, but those are rare.
+There are non electric varieties, but those are rare.

-- Efficiency: Since the internal air circulation in pellet stoves is managed by electrically programmed and optimized fans/blowers, pellet stoves have a high average efficiency.
-The actual number is between 60-80% efficiency depending on the stove (as rated by EPA).
-This means you will be getting more heat from your pellets.
+- Efficiency: Since the internal air circulation is managed by electrically programmed and optimized fans/blowers, pellets burners have a high average efficiency.
+The actual number is between 60-80% efficiency depending on the model (as rated by EPA).
+This means you will be getting more heat from your fuel.

 - Save Money: Overall, the cost of heating using wood pellets is cheaper than using electricity or oil (but still not as cheap as natural gas).
-Additionally, there are some states that give tax incentives for using wood pellet stoves.
+Additionally, there are some states that give tax incentives.

-- Clean: Pellet stoves burn cleanly and produce only a fine ash.
-If you take care of your pellet stove it will not produce creosote, which is a sticky black substance that can accumulate in the stove exhaust, ignite, and pose serious damage to property.
+- Clean: They burn cleanly and produce only a fine ash.
+If you take care of your model it will not produce creosote, which is a sticky black substance that can accumulate in the exhaust, ignite, and pose serious damage to property.

 - Easy Maintenance: Simply dump pellets in, and clean the ash out

-- Approved for RV homes: Pellet stoves (although not all of them, so make sure you check) meet requirements for use in a mobile home.
+- Approved for RV homes: ALTHOUGH not all of them, so make sure you check that yours meets requirements for use in a mobile home.

-- Horizontal Venting: Unlike a wood burning stove, which requires a vertical exhaust pipe, pellet stoves have a double walled exhaust pipe that is oriented horizontally.
-This mean you can route it directly outside same as you would a cooking stove.
+- Horizontal Venting: Unlike a wood burning version, which requires a vertical exhaust pipe, these have a double walled exhaust pipe that is oriented horizontally.
+This mean you can route it directly outside same as you would while cooking.

 There is less maintenance involved, because the overall burn is cleaner.
 That being said, here are some helpful tips.

-- Refill the stove with pellets daily (depending on the size of the hopper)
+- Refill with pellets daily (depending on the size of the hopper)

-- Empty the ashpan once a week (average if you are using stove daily).
+- Empty the ashpan once a week (average if you are using daily).

 - Examine (daily) the burn pot to make sure the air vents are not being blocked by anything.